Claim & Proof Lifecycle

 Claim Window

-has several blocks, a Claim Window
+After a Session ends, a Supplier has several blocks, a Claim Window, to submit

-.
+a CreateClaim transaction containing a Claim.
 If it is submitted too early

 or too late, it will be rejected by the protocol.

-during the Claim Window, it will forfeit
+If a Supplier fails to submit a Claim during the Claim Window, it will forfeit

 any potential rewards it could earn in exchange for the work done.

-See Session Windows & On-Chain Parameters for more details.
+See Session Windows & OnChain Parameters for more details.

 Proof

-Proof to a single pseudo-randomly selected leaf from the corresponding Claim
+Proof to a single pseudo-randomly selected leaf from the corresponding Claim.

-to be validated so the Supplier
+A Proof is necessary for the Claim to be validated so the Supplier can be

 rewarded for the work done.